-(21) Financial Instruments with Off-Balance Sheet Risk
+(23) Off-Balance Sheet Risk

 In the normal course of business, the Company's client securities activities involve the execution, settlement and financing of various client securities transactions.
-These activities may expose the Company to off-balance sheet risk in the event the client or other broker is unable to fulfill its contracted obligations and the Company has to purchase or sell the financial instrument underlying the contract at a loss.
+These activities may expose the Company to offbalance sheet risk in the event the client or other broker is unable to fulfill its contracted obligations and the Company has to purchase or sell the financial instrument underlying the contract at a loss.

 The Company seeks to control the risks associated with its client activities by requiring clients to maintain margin collateral in compliance with various regulatory and internal guidelines.
-The Company monitors required margin levels daily and, pursuant to such guidelines, requires the client to deposit additional collateral or to reduce security positions when necessary.
+The Company monitors required margin levels daily, and pursuant to such guidelines, requires the clients to deposit additional collateral or to reduce positions when necessary.
 Such collateral is not reflected on the Consolidated Statements of Financial Condition.